 BA Criminology Eligibility Criteria

 To apply for a BA in Criminology, students need to fulfill some academic and institutional criteria as stipulated by colleges or universities.
-Though criteria will slightly differ according to the institution, the basic qualification remains more or less the same for most courses.
+Though the criteria will slightly differ according to the institution, the basic qualification remains more or less the same for most courses.

 - The candidates should have passed their 10+2 or equivalent exam from a recognized university board of studies in any of the streams—Arts, Science, or Commerce.